BradleyMarie/libspd/README.md

 update to the latest commit from the main branch as often as is reasonably possible.

-The public API of `SpdReader` at this point should be mostly locked down;
-however, it is possible that future commits may introduce breaking API changes.
+The public API of `SpdReader` and `ValidatingSpdReader` should be stable at this point; however, it is possible that future commits may introduce breaking API changes.